-- (1) Use preference.
-Preference shall first be given to water-dependent industrial uses over nonwater-dependent industrial uses; and second, to water-related industrial uses over nonwater-oriented industrial uses. - (2) Nonwater-oriented industrial development.
-New nonwater-oriented industrial development shall be prohibited on shorelines except when: - A. The use is part of a mixed-use project that includes water-dependent uses and provides a significant public benefit with respect to the Shoreline Management Act's objectives such as providing public access and/or ecological restoration; - B. Navigability is severely limited at the proposed site and the industrial use provides a significant public benefit with respect to the Shoreline Management Act's objectives such as providing public access and/or ecological restoration; or - C. If the site is physically separated from the shoreline by another property or public right-of-way. - (3) No net loss of ecological functions or significant adverse impacts.
-Industrial development must be located, designed, and constructed in a manner that assures no net loss of shoreline ecological functions and such that it does not have significant adverse impacts to other shoreline resources and values. - (4) Public access.
-Industrial development shall provide public access if required by Section 6.5, Public access.
+- (1) When allowed.
+Institutional uses may be allowed on the shoreline if: - A. The institutional use provides a significant public benefit with respect to the Shoreline Management Act's objectives such as providing public access and/or ecological restoration; or - B. If the site is physically separated from the shoreline by another property or public right-of-way. - (2) No net loss of ecological functions or significant adverse impacts.
+Institutional development must not result in a net loss of shoreline ecological functions or have significant adverse impacts to other shoreline uses, resources and values such as recreation and public access. - (3) Public access.
+Institutional development shall provide public access if required by Section 6.5, Public access.